SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

     properly for optional initializer requirements.

-The cases of an enumeration can satisfy a protocol requirement for a type member.
+The cases of an enumeration can satisfy protocol requirements for type members.
 Specifically,
 an enumeration case that has no associated values satisfies a protocol requirement for